eciggaar/devops-workshop/openshift/3-Pipelines.md

-# Create an OpenShift pipeline and deploy your Quarkus application with it
+# Create an OpenShift Pipeline and deploy your Quarkus application with it

 ## Creating the pipeline